f18-os/nora-file-transfer-Trdodson/threaded-file-transfer-lab/README.md

 * To terminate the server, enter Ctr-C Ctrl-C into the server's terminal.
 ~~~
 * The file will be uploaded to the /server folder by the server.

+## Bugs
+* There is a bug in this program when using the stammer proxy to upload
+two of the same file with two different clients: sometimes, the connection will break with an unbound
+local error reading "local variable 'b' refrenced before assignment.
+The fact
+that the client does not get notified when file already exists (and therefore
+the server will not recieve any input) may be part of this problem.

 ## Refrences